 Short Communications: A Short Communication is suitable for recording the results of complete small investigations or giving details of new models or hypotheses, innovative methods, techniques or apparatus.
 The style of main sections need not conform to that of full-length papers.
 Short communications are non-limited in length.

 Reviews: Submissions of reviews and perspectives covering topics of current interest are welcomed and encouraged.
-Reviews should be concise, but non-limited in length.
+Reviews should be concise, non-limited in length, but it must contain minimal 8000 words except references.
 Reviews are also peer-reviewed.

 All manuscripts are reviewed by a qualified home and outside reviewers, also members of the editorial office.
 Decisions will be made as rapidly as possible, and the journal strives to return reviewers comments to authors within 10 weeks.
 The editorial board with reviewers cooperation will re-review manuscripts that are accepted pending revision.
 It is the goal of the JMBFS to publish manuscripts within 2 or 4 months after submission.
 Single-blind review is using for consideration.

 All portions of the manuscript must be typed one-half.
 The pages may not be numbered, those assigned Editorial office.